Documentation

 Get a key

 Create a key in the Console under API keys.
-Each key carries a residency policy and a budget, so you can scope eu-only for production and eu-uk-us for a research sandbox without changing any code.
+Each key carries a residency policy and a budget, so you can scope eu-only for anything personal and eu-uk-us for general drafting without changing any code.

 # keep it in your environment, never in source